Stories for My Grandchildren

 Sparkles ~ My granddaughter is a year and three months, all tutus and sparkles.
 She waves frantically hello as if she’s truly happy to see you, and kisses you sweetly goodbye as if she truly loves you.
 I think both are true.
 New at walking, she careens like a drunken sailor and every fifteen minutes like a clock pinging the quarter-hour, cracks her head on something, howls for nine seconds, and is up and staggering again, exploring her two-and-a-half-foot-high world on the run.

 She adores her brother and is as cute as cute can be, but is no shrinking violet.
 He gets in her face and when she’s had enough, she lets out a banshee wail and latches onto his cheek or arm like a five-clawed lobster, digging her adorable little painted fingernails right in.
-She did it to me once, and I see why he stops bugging her.
+She did it to me once, and I see why he stopped bugging her.
 It’s brutal, and no, I wasn’t teasing her.
 I think she was just letting me know for future reference who might be in charge if the question were to arise.

-Between the head nodding, signing (quickly tapping her fingers together for “more”), and a vocabulary sufficient to get one through any domestic area or foreign country, she communicates succinctly and clearly.
+Between head nodding, signing (quickly tapping her fingers together for “more”), and a vocabulary sufficient to get one through any domestic area or foreign country, she communicates succinctly and clearly.

 She finally has hair, soft tufts of blonde.
 Her mother cut it so you could see her little neck.
 Wrong head.
 I now have one grandchild who is constantly mistaken for a girl and the other who could be taken for a boy.